-Brookhaven National Laboratory monitors both radioactive and nonradioactive emissions at several facilities on site to ensure compliance with the requirements of the Clean Air Act.
-In addition, the Laboratory conducts ambient air monitoring to verify local air quality and assess possible environmental impacts from BNL operations.
+Brookhaven National Laboratory (BNL) monitors both radioactive and nonradioactive emissions at several facilities on site to ensure compliance with the requirements of the Clean Air Act.
+In addition, the Laboratory conducts ambient air monitoring to verify local air quality and assess possible environmental impacts from Laboratory operations.

-During 2005, BNL facilities released a total of 3,266 curies of short-lived radioactive gases.
-Oxygen-15 and carbon-11 emitted from the Brookhaven Linac Isotope Producer constituted more than 99.4 percent of the site's radiological air emissions.
+During 2007, BNL facilities released a total of 2,536 curies of short-lived radioactive gases.
+Oxygen-15 and carbon-11 emitted from the Brookhaven Linac Isotope Producer constituted more than 99.9 percent of the site's radiological air emissions.

-Since natural gas prices were comparatively higher than residual fuel prices throughout 2005, the Central Steam Facility continued to rely on residual fuel to meet the heating and cooling needs of BNL's major facilities.
-As a result, annual facility emissions of particulate matter, nitrogen oxides, and sulfur dioxide were considerably higher in 2005 than in 1999, when natural gas was the predominant fuel used at the Central Steam Facility.
+Since natural gas prices were comparatively lower than residual fuel prices from May through November in 2007, the Central Steam Facility used natural gas to meet most of the heating and cooling needs of the Laboratory's major facilities during this period.
+As a result, annual facility emissions of particulate matter and sulfur dioxide were considerably lower in 2007 than in the years 2004 to 2005, when residual fuel satisfied more than 99.9 percent of BNL's major facility heating and cooling needs.